You Can Write a Killer One-Location Script

 Writing a limited-location script can be tough.

-Sure, we could come up with another premise about a man who invades a home and terrorizes a woman, but how can we make our script shine?
+Sure, we could write another script based on the trope of a man who invades a home and terrorizes a family, but how will that script shine?

 1) How do you distinguish your premise enough from others?